theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 ## 📸 Features
 - Six different neutral and dramatic lighting arrangements for different moods
+- Lighting setups have been painstakingly tested on a variety of aircraft
 - Two different sizes of studio to accommodate different aircraft sizes
+- 8k custom material for studio floors, with PBR texture images

 ---